 And having LCD screens makes figuring out what's going on a

 As well, you can get side protectors for the System-8.
 I chose the brushed aluminum side protectors, and I love it!

 The interesting way in which patches are selected and saved is worth noting.
 You select them by letter and number (so you have 16 buttons towards the right side).
 You can also select them by the central "value knob," which is helpful.
 And the LCD screen displays which preset you're on.
-However, unlike the System-1's very convenient save feature (hold the button), you must press WRITE and then ENTER four times.
-That is slightly annoying, even if you get used to it.
-I understand this is the flagship keyboard, so you get more options.
-But adding the System-1's easy "hold the button" save feature would be a nice addition in the future.
+However, unlike the System-1's very convenient save feature (hold the button), at first I thought you had to press "write" four times to save patches.
+But then I found a shortcut: shift+write will save after you press enter once.

 There are tons of features here to talk about.